Fasgarinejad/ECE143_project/README.md

     - 4.1 merging the datasets together for deriving more information
     - 4.2 Doing queries on the aggregated data (*data analysis*)
         - 4.2.1 Exploring  the current Juperter notebooks in Kaggle and searching for interesting queries and analysis they have done.
 List them in the following:
-            - Creating a bag of words from "genres" | "best authors like those who has sold the most" [a sample can be found here]: (https://www.kaggle.com/pierpaolo28/machine-learning-visualization-4)
+            - Creating a bag of words from "genres" | "best authors like those who has sold the most" [a sample can be found here]: (https://www.kaggle.com/pierpaolo28/machine-learning-visualization-4) or here (https://medium.com/better-programming/create-custom-word-clouds-in-python-841563933e73)
             -
             -
             -